Fixing Up Walls Before Painting: Repairing Damaged Plaster the Right Way

 Inspect and Lightly Sand

-If there are any remaining hairline cracks between the plaster and trim or in the corners of the room, caulk them with a paintable latex caulk.
-Smooth the caulk with a wet finger before it dries.
-This step will prevent air leaks and ensure even coverage when you paint.
+Fill any small gaps around trim or corners with paintable latex caulk.
+Smooth with a damp finger before it dries.
+This step prevents air leaks and helps paint cover evenly.

 Final Wipe Down